aoterodelaroza/aoterodelaroza.github.io/_critic2/manual/11_integrate.md

 INTEGRALS {GAULEG ntheta.i nphi.i|LEBEDEV nleb.i}
           [CP ncp.i] [RWINT] [VERBOSE]
 ~~~
-Integrate the attractor basins using bisection.
-Ntheta.i and nphi.i
+The BISECTION keyword integrates the attractor basins using
+bisection.
+If the Gauss-Legendre quadrature is used (GAULEG keyword),
-are the number of theta (polar angle) and phi (azimuthal angle)
+`ntheta.i` and `nphi.i`  are the number of $$\theta$$ (polar
-points for the Gauss-Legendre quadrature, if GAULEG is used.
-The
-number of azimuthal angles depends on the actual value of the polar
-angle (theta) and is adapted according to the formula:

-    realnphi = int(nphi.i * sin(theta)) + 1
+angle) and $$\phi$$ (azimuthal angle) points.

-In the case of a Lebedev-Laikov quadrature, the number of points of
+In the case of a Lebedev-Laikov quadrature, selected via the LEBEDEV
-the radial Gauss-Legendre grid and the octahedral grid is needed.
-The
+keyword, only the total number of points in the spherical quadrature
-actual value of nleb.i is the smallest number larger than the one
+is needed.
+The actual value of `nleb.i` is the smallest number larger
-given by the user included in the list: 6, 14, 26, 38, 50, 74, 86,
+than the one given by the user that is included in the list: 6, 14,
-110, 146, 170, 194, 230, 266, 302, 350, 434, 590, 770, 974, 1202,
+26, 38, 50, 74, 86, 110, 146, 170, 194, 230, 266, 302, 350, 434, 590,
-1454, 1730, 2030, 2354, 2702, 3074, 3470, 3890, 4334, 4802, 5294,
+770, 974, 1202, 1454, 1730, 2030, 2354, 2702, 3074, 3470, 3890, 4334,
-5810.
+4802, 5294, 5810.

-By using the CP keyword, a single non-equivalent CP (ncp.i) is
+By using the CP keyword, a single non-equivalent CP (`ncp.i`) is
 integrated.
 Otherwise, all the CPs of the correct type (found using
 AUTO) are integrated.
 If RWINT is present, read (if they exist) and
-write the .int files containing the interatomic surface limit for
+write the `.int` files containing the interatomic surface limit for
 the rays associated to the chosen quadrature method.

-Defaults: ntheta.i = nphi.i = 50, nleb.i = 4802.
+Defaults: `ntheta.i = nphi.i = 50`, `nleb.i = 4802`.

 ~~~
 SPHEREINTEGRALS {GAULEG ntheta.i nphi.i|
                  LEBEDEV nleb.i} [CP ncp.i] [NR npts.i]
                 [R0 r0.r] [REND rend.r]
 ~~~
-Integrates the volume, field and Laplacian in successive spheres
+The SPHEREINTEGRALS keyword integrates the volume, field and Laplacian
+of the reference field in successive spheres centered around each of
-centered around each of the attractor CPs.
-The same considerations
-for GAULEG and LEBEDEV as in the keyword above apply.
+the attractor CPs.
+The meaning of the GAULEG and LEBEDEV keywords is
+the same as in INTEGRALS.

-A total number of npts.i spheres are integrated per nucleus.
-The grid
+A total number of `npts.i` spheres are integrated per nucleus.
+The
-is logarithmic, so that the region near the nucleus has a higher
+grid is logarithmic, so that the region near the nucleus has a higher
 population of points.
-The grid starts at the radius r0.r and ends at
+The grid starts at the radius `r0.r` and ends at
-rend.r (bohr in crystals, angstrom in molecules).
-If rend.r < 0 then
+`rend.r` (bohr in crystals, angstrom in molecules).
+If `rend.r` < 0 then
 the final radius is taken as half the nearest neighbor distance for
-each atom times abs(rend.r).
+each atom times `abs(rend.r)`.

-Default: npts.i = 100.
-In GAULEG, ntheta.i = 20 and nphi.i = 20.
+Default: `npts.i = 100`.
+In GAULEG, `ntheta.i = 20` and `nphi.i = 20`.
 In
-LEBEDEV, nquad.i = 770. r0 = 1d-3 bohr. rend = rnn/2 for each CP. id.i
+LEBEDEV, `nleb.i = 770`. `r0.r = 1d-3` bohr. `rend.r = rnn/2` for each
-= 0 (all attractors).
+CP. `id.i = 0` (all attractors).

 ## Qtree (QTREE) {#c2-qtree}